theorist17/theorist17.github.io/_posts/2021-05-06-natural-language-processing.md

 Extractive answers from the passage.

-Answer is text span in the given passage.
+The answer is text span in the given passage.
 Question is given, the task is to select the text span in the passage, that would be the answer to the question.

-Diverse use of attention mechanism
+A diverse use of attention mechanism

 ### Attention as Explantion

 To build trustworthy AI,

 Machine get feedback from Human
-Human get explanation from Machine
+Human get an explanation from Machine

-So, somehow, we want to know why an AI model behave in such a way.
+So, somehow, we want to know why an AI model behaves in such ways.

-Then, it is the developer of such AI who should be responsible for a unexpected machine behavior.
-Somebody to blame for auto-driving accident.
+Then, it is the developer of such AI who should be responsible for an unexpected machine behavior.
+Somebody to blame for auto-driving accidents.

 ### Attention Supervision

-We can teach model not only by data, but by specifying the model which to attend to.
+We can teach a model not only by data, but by specifying the model which to attend to.

 ## 7. Transformer and Self-attention